 During Sun’s graduate training at the Brown School, she has worked on many research projects with four research centers, including Center for Social Development, International Center for Child Health and Development, Social Policy Institute, and Social System Design Lab.
 She has gained experience in grant writing, project management, manuscript development, and graduate student supervision.

-Summer’s research has been presented at more than 20 research conferences and published in peer-reviewed journals, including Annual Review of Public Health, PLOS one, and Children and Youth Services Review.
+Summer’s research has been presented at more than 20 research conferences and published in peer-reviewed journals, including Annual Review of Public Health, American Journal of Public Health, PLOS One, and Children and Youth Services Review.

 Research interests: Social determinants of health and health disparities; asset building and financial capability; poverty and social mobility.